 This honors course is an algebra-based survey of developments in physics since the turn of the 20th century.
 The conceptual basis and historical development of the ideas will be emphasized.
 Topics include relativity, quantum mechanics, elementary particle physics, gravitation and cosmology, black holes, superstring theory, M-theory, and higher-dimensional Kaluza-Klein theories.
-Satisfies general education requirements in Math, Science, and Technology.
 Prerequisite: MATH 1030 or higher.
 Honors students only.